-Hello, My name is Kim Wenn and I am the Family Liaison Officer (FLO) at St Eanswythe’s C of E Primary School.
+Hello, my name is Kim Adlington and I am the Family Liaison Officer (FLO) at St Eanswythe’s C of E Primary School.

 My role is to provide pastoral support to parents/carers and help with any issues that you may have in relation to supporting your children, both at home and in school.
 I work to encourage parental involvement within school, signpost to agencies (where appropriate) and support children in school.
 Should you have a personal concern or school related issue, then I am here as a listening ear.
 I have access to a number of agencies who may be able to provide support to you and your family.
 Any query, large or small that you may require assistance with, I am here to help.

 I liaise with all school staff, always in the best interests of the children and their families.
 I work impartially and confidentially and can provide a ‘listening ear’ if you ever need advice or support.

 I can be contacted on 07475 440447 / 01303 255516 or e-mail firstname.lastname@example.org

 Summary of Role and Involvement with Parents/Carers

 In my role as FLO (Family Liaison Officer) I have supported parents/carers of children at St Eanswythe’s Primary School.
 I work closely with Katy Fakley, the CLO (Children’s Liaison Officer).
 My role is varied.
 I provide support, information and education service to parents and I investigate concerns raised by parents, pupils and teachers as agreed by the Head Teacher.
 My primary role is to focus on early intervention and preventative activities.

 I have contact with parents and families who have had family difficulties.
 These include issues around domestic abuse, housing, parental separation, attendance, health, social services, early years, police, education welfare officer, counselling etc.

 Early Help and Preventative Service (EHPS) With consent I liaise with and refer into our local EHPS (Early Help and Preventative Service) this service provides additional support to families.
 For further information please speak to me.